stan-dev/design-docs/designs/0032-stan-output-formats.md

 thus providing access to the model parameters and transformed parameters on the unconstrained scale.
 This is called any number of times during inference, depending on the algorithm.

-+ `write_array` provides access to parameters, transformed parameters, and generated quantities on the constrained scale.
++ `write_array` returns an array of doubles over all values on the constrained scale for all model parameters, transformed parameters, and generated quantities variables.
-Each call produces one row's worth of data, which is streamed to the CSV file.
+This is called any number of times during inference, depending on the algorithm.

 + a number of methods provide meta-information about the model:  `model_name`, `(un)constrained_param_names`, `get_dims`.
-These are used to create the CSV header row, i.e., they need only be called once per inference run.
+These need only be called once per inference run as this information is always the same.

 **The Inference algorithm**.
-Currently, the inference engine outputs are flattened into per-iteration reports, starting with `lp__`.
+Currently, the inference engine state is output once per draw.
-These are combined with the outputs from the call to `write_array` to produce a single row's worth of CSV data, which is streamed to the output file.
+This information and the outputs from the call to `write_array` are currently combined into a single row's worth of data in the Stan CSV file.
 Other information from the inference algorithm is produced once per run and is reported via comment blocks: stepsize and metric for NUTS-HMC; stepsize for ADVI.